Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 or initializing Deepgram in your project.

-Trigger with phrases like "install deepgram", "setup deepgram",
+Trigger: "install deepgram", "setup deepgram", "deepgram auth",

-"deepgram auth", "configure deepgram API key".
+"configure deepgram API key", "deepgram credentials".

 allowed-tools: Read, Write, Edit, Bash(npm:*), Bash(pip:*), Grep